Surfing Lanzarote is like surfing on a different planet

 The water temperature varies between 23 and 26℃, so you want to prepare board shorts and a spring suit, just in case.
-If you like stress-free travelling, consider renting surf boards, instead of bringing your own ones.
+If you like stress-free travelling, consider renting surfboards, instead of bringing your own ones.
 If you want to learn surfing from scratch, please check out our surf lessons for beginners and intermediates in Famara.

 Importance of the surfing etiquette

 Surfing Lanzarote means sharing the surf spots with other surfers.
-Local surfers know their Island best, so when you are in doubts, have a good look at what they are doing.
-You should be friendly and show respect, obeying the surfing etiquette, otherwise, you can get some serious troubles.
+Local surfers know their Island best, so when you are in doubt, have a good look at what they are doing.
+You should be friendly and show respect, obeying the surfing etiquette, otherwise, you can get into some serious trouble.
 In the water, there is no road patrol, which can stop an unqualified driver, and, if necessary take him out of the traffic – for his own safety and the safety of others.
 The same situation in surfing, it’s all about safety.
-There are waves for beginners, intermediate and advanced surfers, and, if you overestimate your skills, usually, you put not only yourself in danger, but everyone else in the water as well.
+There are waves for beginners, intermediate and advanced surfers, and, if you overestimate your skills, usually, you put not only yourself in danger but everyone else in the water as well.
 Usually, local surfers are taking care of this issue in the water.

 The term Localism describes aggressive behaviour by local surfers towards visiting surfers.
 Localism appears everywhere in the world, usually where the waves are worth fighting for them.
 The more powerful and perfect the waves, the stronger localism you will have to face if you want to surf.
-The only exception are private resort waves in the Indian Ocean, but only a few can afford them.
+The only exception is private resort waves in the Indian Ocean, but only a few can afford them.
 Therefore, most of us will have to share waves – always respecting the surfing etiquette!